The Real Purpose of the Artistic Journey

 Ylvis is a duo of Norwegian brothers – Vegard and Bård Ylvisåker.
 They have very comedic presence in popular culture and are known for one of the weirdest but catchy song called “The Fox (What does the fox say?)”
 This “The Fox” song has such nonsensical lyrics and equally nonsensical music composition that one would really question their choices for a while but the same person will appreciate the “vibes” it creates.
 One cannot resist grooving to that song.
 Mr. Toot song’s musical composition is largely based on a song called Adir Adirim by Israeli music group Balkan Beat Box (BBB) with Victoria Hanna.
 Adir Adirim in simple words is the praise of the Lord Almighty (Link in references).

-Toot world is derived from an actual musical instrument called Oud – one can called it the Arabic or Persian version of Lute.
+Toot world is derived from an actual musical instrument called Oud – one can call it the Arabic or Persian version of Lute.

 the Oud